Jyotipal29/firmable-mcp-server-assignment/README.md

 - **Error handling** — a small domain error taxonomy (`NotFoundError`/`ValidationError`/`InternalError`) and a shared tool-handler wrapper mean no raw exception or stack trace ever reaches a client; every failure comes back as a structured MCP `isError: true` result.
 - **Logging** — structured `pino` logs for every tool call (`toolName`, `durationMs`, `outcome`) and every auth failure.

-Rate limiting was scoped out — see "Trade-offs" in `ARCHITECTURE.md`.
+Rate limiting was scoped out for this take-home rather than implemented.

 ## Demo checklist